 What Art looks like at St Mark's.....

 Art projects are based on the topic being studied in History or Geography for that term and supports the rich curriculum on offer at St Mark's.
 Art is taught as a sequence of skilled based lessons leading to a final project.

 Following on from KS1, the children will learn to engage with Art by exploring and developing their ideas at a more in-depth level.
 This will involve thinking about a starting point for their art by making careful observations and by learning about great artists and designers in history.
 They will learn to investigate the visual and tactile qualities of a broad range of materials so they can decide which ones will best match the purpose of their work.
 They will improve their mastery of a range of key art and design skills by developing their knowledge and understanding of specific drawing, painting and sculpture techniques.
 Lessons involve the teaching of line, shape,tone, pattern and texture and how these elements can be combined to produce a final piece of work.
 All children will have the opportunity to experience using a wide range of materials and are encouraged to explore mixed media.
 Children will engage in different artistic processes; they will use technology to produce images and patterns that can be integrated into their own work, create their own printing blocks, engage in textile projects and use clay and wire to produce 3D models.
 Children are asked to evaluate and compare their final piece with a peer to enable them to consider how they could adapt and improve their work.

 Children have also had the opportunity to be taught by specialist art teachers, meet with visiting artists and visit other local schools to produce works of art.
-The children's art is celebrated and can be seen on displays throughout the school and in the reception area.
+The children's art is celebrated and can be seen on display in our virtual Art Gallery.